goscore-me/goscore-me.github.io/_api/authentication.md

 content_markdown: |-
   You need to be authenticated to make API calls.
 Please, reach out to us to get credentials to try APIs.

   You can generate a token using this request.
-When you get the token, access the relevant data with the consent code/ID saved you got after the goscore Link process successfully completed.
+When you get the token, access the relevant data with the consent code/ID saved you got after the gotrack process successfully completed.

   Please, keep in mind that token is valid for a limited time {: .info }